eddie50488/4WD_Controller/README.md

 # 4WD_Controller
-A very simply controller for a 4WD Omni Wheeled Robot
+A controller for a 4WD Omni Wheeled Robot